 |Brandeis University||Physics 29a|

-Part 1: Build the circuit shown below, with R1 = 1.0 MΩ.
+Part 1: Fetch a 2N3904 transistor.
+Its data sheet is on the 29A page.
+Build the circuit shown below, with R1 = 1.0 MΩ.
 Measure IC with an ammeter.
 Measure VB with an oscilloscope probe.
 Measure VS with another oscilloscope probe.
 Use the oscilloscope's average value measurement function to get VB to three significant figures.
 Vary VS from 2-15 V. Measure VS, VB, and IC at ten or more points.
 For each point, calculate IB.

 Plot IC versus IB.
 What is the current gain, β, of your transistor?
-Plot Ln(IC) versus VB.
+Plot IC versus VB, using a logarithmic scale for IC.
 What is the ideality factor of the base-emitter junction?
 What is the saturation current of the transistor?

 Part 2: Build the grounded-emitter amplifier circuit shown below.
 Use R1 = 1 MΩ and C1 = 100 nF.
 Choose R2 so that Y is around 5 V.

-Produce a 10-Vpp sinusoid of 10 kHz with your function generator.
+Produce a 10 mVpp (ten millivolts peak to peak) sinusoid of 10 kHz with your function generator.
 Apply the 10 mVpp to X. What is the amplitude of Y?
 What is the amplifier's gain?
 Is the gain inverting or non-inverting?
 Use the transistor equations to calculate the theoretical gain of the circuit.
 How well do your calculations and measurements agree?

 Part 3: Estimate the maximum and minimum voltage the grounded-emitter amplifier can generate on Y. Increase the amplitude of X until the amplitude of Y no longer increases.
 Sketch Y. The maximum and minimum values of Y are the saturation voltages of the amplifier.
 Do the saturation voltages agree with your estimates?